angelachieh/youtube-controls/README.md

-# Youtube Controls
+# HTML5 Video Controller

-Youtube Controls is a Chrome extension that allows to control any HTML5 video, including Youtube, Vimeo, and Dailymotion videos.
+HTML5 Video Controller is a Chrome extension that allows to control any HTML5 video, including Youtube, Vimeo, and Dailymotion videos.

 The extension allows you to easily:
 * Rewind the video by a specific amount of time